benpicker/music_consonance_tabas_et_al/README_BSP.md

 - Uses the cochlea package to simulate auditory nerve responses to sound (peripheralSpikes and peripheral functions).

+FOR SAVING THE FILES WITHIN DOCKER
+1. Make sure `COPY . /workspace` is uncommented in `Dockerfile`.
-1. Open Docker Desktop
+2. Open Docker Desktop
-2. Build the image by running `docker build -t cochlea-min .`
+3. Build the image by running `docker build -t cochlea-min .`
-3. Run `docker run --rm -it cochlea-min bash`
+4. Run `docker run --rm -it cochlea-min bash`

+FOR RUNNIG DOCKER WHILE HAVING THE FILES LOCALLY

+1. Make sure `COPY . /workspace` is commented out in `Dockerfile`.
+2. Open Docker Desktop
+3. Build the image by running `docker build -t cochlea-min .`
+4. Then run `docker run -it -v C:/Users/benpi/Documents/my_repos/music_consonance_tabas_et_al:/workspace cochlea-min` to mount it.